Flea Market ring needs repair and hallmark ID

 I use a polishing cloth to maintain the shine in my new beads but if the oxidation gets ahead of me, I spritz them with Windex, taking care not to use too much because I don’t want it to run into the holes.
 I lightly spritz one section and then wipe right away.
 Less is more.

-Because Old Town Trading Company was in the process of restringing an old squash blossom necklace for me (the subject of a future blog on repair), the topic of cleaning came up and here is what Diane of OTTP said:
+When Diane Radeke’s repair service was in the process of restringing an old squash blossom necklace for me (the subject of another blog on repair), the topic of cleaning came up and here is what Diane had to say:

 While your necklace is disassembled, we’d like to wash the naja and blossoms.
 As you are definitely in favor of original patina, I want to explain this and get your approval first.
 I meet many, many people who do not want the surface of their silver touched in any way, not even to be cleaned.
 To me, there is a big difference in being “cleaned”, being “polished”, and being “buffed”.
 It’s mostly semantics, but I think there is a lot of confusion about what might be the best way to treat a piece of jewelry.